Introduction to R and Reproducible Research

 Cancellation fee $30.

-The fee includes a comprehensive set of electronic notes.
+The fee includes a set of notes from the lecture slides.

 *Sponsored by The Melbourne Statistical Consulting Platform